Biblical Hebrew: History

 The archeological record for the prehistory of Biblical Hebrew is far more complete than the record of Biblical Hebrew itself.
 Early Northwest Semitic (ENWS) materials are attested from 2350 BCE to 1200 BCE, the end of the Bronze Age.
 The Northwest Semitic languages, including Hebrew, differentiated noticeably during the Iron Age (1200–540 BCE), although in its earliest stages Biblical Hebrew was not highly differentiated from Ugaritic and the Canaanite of the Amarna letters.

 Hebrew developed during the latter half of the second millennium BCE between the Jordan and the Mediterranean Sea, an area known as Canaan.
-The Israelite tribes established a kingdom in Canaan at the beginning of the first millennium BCE, which later split into the kingdom of Israel in the north and the kingdom of Judah in the south after a disputed succession.
+The Deuteronomic history says the Israelites established a unified kingdom in Canaan at the beginning of the first millennium BCE, which later split into the kingdom of Israel in the north and the kingdom of Judah in the south after a disputed succession.

+In 722 BCE, the Neo-Assyrian Empire destroyed Israel and some Israelite elites (עם הארץ) escaped to the Kingdom of Judah, which was made a client state of the Empire.
+In 586 BCE, the Neo-Babylonian Empire destroyed Judah.
+The Judahites were exiled, and Solomon's Temple was destroyed.

-The kingdom of Israel was destroyed by the Assyrians in 722 BCE.
-The kingdom of Judah was conquered by the Babylonians in 586 BCE.
-The upper classes were exiled into the Babylonian captivity and Solomon's Temple was destroyed.
-Later the Persians made Judah a province and permitted Jewish exiles to return and rebuild the Temple.
-According to the Gemara, Hebrew of this period was similar to Imperial Aramaic; Hanina bar Hama said that God sent the exiled Jews to Babylon because "[the Babylonian] language is akin to the Leshon Hakodesh".
+Later, the Achaemenid Empire made former Judah a province, Yehud Medinata, and permitted the Judahite exiles to return and repopulate the land and aided the rebuilding of the Temple in Jerusalem.
+According to the Gemara, Hebrew of this Second Temple period was similar to Imperial Aramaic; Hanina bar Hama said that God sent the exiled Jews to Babylon because "their language, Aramaic, is similar to the language of the Torah." (מִפְּנֵי שֶׁקָּרוֹב לְשׁוֹנָם לִלְשׁוֹן תּוֹרָה.
+Pesahim 87b:20).

 Aramaic became the common language in the north, in Galilee and Samaria.
-Hebrew remained in use in Judah; however the returning exiles brought back Aramaic influence, and Aramaic was used for communicating with other ethnic groups during the Persian period.
-Alexander conquered Judah in 332 BCE, beginning the period of Hellenistic (Greek) domination.
-During the Hellenistic period Judea became independent under the Hasmonean dynasty, but later the Romans ended their independence, making Herod the Great their governor.
-One Jewish revolt against the Romans led to the destruction of the Second Temple in 70 CE, and the second Bar Kokhba revolt in 132–135 led to a large departure of the Jewish population of Judea.
+Hebrew remained in use in Judah, but the returning exiles brought back Aramaic influence, and Aramaic was used for communicating with other ethnic groups during the Persian period.
+Alexander the Great conquered Judah in 332 BCE.
+During the subsequent Hellenistic period, Judea became independent under the Hasmonean dynasty and conquered nearby regions: Perea, Samaria, Idumea, Galilee, and Iturea.
+Later, the Roman Republic ended their independence, making Herod the Great their ruler, and it was made the province of Judaea in 6 CE.

+A revolt against the Romans led to the destruction of the Second Temple in 70 CE, and the second Bar Kokhba revolt in 132–135 led to the purge and expulsion of the Jewish population of Judea, the establishment of a new province of Syria Palaestina, and the rebuilding of Jerusalem as the Roman colonia of Aelia Capitolina.